Muthuvyugam/vyugam/privacy-policy.md

 ### Information Collection and Use
 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
 The information that we request will be retained by us and used as described in this privacy policy.
-The app does use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you. we are use data with in app and organization only we are use camera access for expense bills,form attcachment upload to our own server we are use file access for expense bills,form attachment upload to our own server we are use location for attendance purpose only. its find our employee work with in project or not

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.